-Now, kiln room operators and furnace engineers worldwide rely on Blasch’s high-performance kiln furniture components.
+Now, kiln room operators, furnace engineers, and brick manufacturers worldwide rely on Blasch’s high-performance kiln furniture and refractory components.
 Custom engineered low mass structural support assemblies replace traditional cast block and thick plate arrangements.
 Blasch designs and materials allow kiln room operators to maximize firing capacity by engineering kiln furniture around the customer’s ware.
 Once installed, Blasch’s high-strength thermal shock-resistant compositions make it easier for the plant to achieve financial performance objectives by optimizing kiln throughput while reducing the fuel consumption and need for costly maintenance/replacement of existing support structures.

 Blasch’s unique casting process contributes to the successful application of high purity support plates, beams, posts, rollers, pusher plates, burners and muffle liners for the heat treating industry.
 Blasch pre-cast tight tolerance shapes available with unique features unheard of in the industry coupled with several available high purity materials eliminate premature failure and the need for secondary operations.
 Available in a variety of premium refractory materials, these systems are individually engineered to fully support our customers’ products during sintering, heat treating, or firing.